lendl-uy/ai211/hw8/README.md

 This code submission by Jan Lendl Uy comprises two files:

-- Do_Gradient_Descent.py
+- Compute_Gradients.py
-- Gradient_Descent_Tests.py
+- Compute_Gradients_Tests.py

-In `Do_Gradient_Descent.py`, it contains the implementation for performing stochastic gradient descent.
+In `Compute_Gradients.py`, it contains the implementation for computing the gradients of an n-layer neural network.
 You may check this file to inspect the implementation of the algorithm.

-On the other hand, `Do_Gradient_Descent_Tests.py` contains the tests performed in verifying the correctness of the gradient descent.
+On the other hand, `Compute_Gradients_Tests.py` contains the tests performed in verifying the correctness of the computed gradients.
 RUN this file to check the results for different tests which include:

 - 4x4 dense matrix (all elements are nonzero)
 - Randomized testing for a matrix with random size and entries